-- The experience of the audit companyauditor in asset management practice.
+The experience of the audit companyauditor in asset management practice.
 It is desirable for the audit companyauditor to demonstrate relevant asset management experience in utilities or other regulated businesses within the previous 3 years.
-Relevant experience might include asset management system development, asset valuations, asset performance reviews, asset project management or strategic asset planning-; and - The engineering and technical expertise of each member of the review team.
-The Authority will give particular consideration to:
+Relevant experience might include asset management system development, asset

 9 The Secretariat can request changes to an auditor's audit procedures at the draft audit/review report stage if deemed necessary by the Secretariat.
 Licensees may wish to consider this possibility during contract negotiations with potential auditors.
-For further details refer to section 11.5.
+For further details refer to section 10.3.2.2.